johnb30/hermes/README.md

 # Hermes

-## Text features in a box.
+## Running

-Requires docker-compose, which you can install via `sudo pip install -U docker-compose`.
+Hermes requires docker-compose, which you can install via `sudo pip install -U docker-compose`.
 If you're on OS X be sure to set your environemnt variable correctly using: `(boot2docker shellinit)`.